ROS2WASM: Bringing the Robot Operating System to the Web: Introduction

-Our contributions are as follows: \begin{enumerate} \item A custom ROS 2 middleware implementation, \codefont{rmw-wasm}, cross-compiled into WebAssembly modules, enabling communication between ROS 2 modules within browser environments. \item Cross-compilation of numerous ROS 2 packages to WebAssembly, including \codefont{rclpy}, to provide Python support for beginners. \item Deployment of \url{www.ros2wasm.dev}, which showcases an example browser environment for ROS2WASM. \item Cross-compilation of the Robotics Toolbox for Python and adaptation of its Swift simulator for compatibility with WebAssembly, providing a concrete example of adaptation that can serve as a foundation for further extensions by other users. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item A custom ROS 2 middleware implementation, \codefont{rmw-wasm}, cross-compiled into WebAssembly modules, enabling communication between ROS 2 modules within browser environments.
+This middleware also enables communication with external physical robots running standard ROS 2 installations using \url{https://wiki.ros.org/roslibjs}. \item Cross-compilation of numerous ROS 2 packages to WebAssembly, including \codefont{rclpy}, to provide Python support for beginners. \item Deployment of \url{www.ros2wasm.dev}, which showcases an example browser environment for ROS2WASM. \item Cross-compilation of the Robotics Toolbox for Python and adaptation of its Swift simulator for compatibility with WebAssembly, providing a concrete example of adaptation that can serve as a foundation for further extensions by other users. \end{enumerate}